Acute Communicable

 Inappropriate use of any antibiotics leads to increased antibiotic resistance among many microorganisms that cause common bacterial infections, and may also result in serious adverse effects, including allergic reactions and interactions with other medications.
 Taking prophylactic antibiotics (use of a medication before exposure to prevent infection) carries some risk and, in the absence of any evidence of a release of a biologic agent, currently provides no benefit.

-Given the risks associated with inappropriate antibiotic use and since medications from the national stockpile would be rapidly available for prophylaxis of exposed persons following a confirmed bioterrorist event, the LAC DHS strongly recommends that physicians not prescribe antibiotics for their patients to use now or to stockpile for the future.
+Given the risks associated with inappropriate antibiotic use and since medications from the national stockpile would be rapidly available for prophylaxis of exposed persons following a confirmed bioterrorist event, the LAC DPH strongly recommends that physicians not prescribe antibiotics for their patients to use now or to stockpile for the future.

 Public Health has made reasonable efforts to provide accurate translation.
 However, no computerized translation is perfect and is not intended to replace traditional translation methods.
 If questions arise concerning the accuracy of the information, please refer to the English edition of the website, which is the official version.